adhiluphanna/deliciousrecipeh/content/post/59-recipe-of-any-night-of-the-week-chicken-bacon-sundried-tomato-pasta.md

 ##### Steps to make Chicken Bacon Sundried Tomato Pasta:

 1. Cook chicken (or you can use pre-cooked).
-I usually boil water with a little bit of chicken broth &amp; garlic &amp; herb seasoning.
-When water is boiled, add chicken &amp; cook 20 minutes.
+I usually boil water with a little bit of chicken broth & garlic & herb seasoning.
+When water is boiled, add chicken & cook 20 minutes.
 Start cooking bacon over medium heat.
-Boil water for pasta &amp; cook 1 minute less than package says.
-Once chicken is cooked, remove &amp; cube.
+Boil water for pasta & cook 1 minute less than package says.
+Once chicken is cooked, remove & cube.
-1. Once bacon is almost done, add chicken l, Sundried tomatoes, butter &amp; green onion, sprinkle garlic powder.
-Saute until chicken is warm &amp; bacon is crisp. *optional: add 1tsp minced garlic &amp; chop bacon*
+1. Once bacon is almost done, add chicken l, Sundried tomatoes, butter & green onion, sprinkle garlic powder.
+Saute until chicken is warm & bacon is crisp. *optional: add 1tsp minced garlic & chop bacon*
 1. Add cooked pasta to pan, then bag of cheese.
 Mix around.
 If desired add more cheese or alfredo sauce.
 Enjoy.